iamdtang/react-concurrency/README.md

 ## Example 2

-This example shows how to use derived state flats on tasks.
+This example shows how to use derived state flags on tasks.
+See a live example here: [http://react-concurrency.surge.sh/](http://react-concurrency.surge.sh/)

 This example is similar to the previous one, but inside the button the derived state flags `isIdle` and `isRunning` are used.